openUtility/ngx-blockly/README.md

-# NGX-Blockly
+# NGX-Blockly-New

-An angular wrapper for google's blockly
+An angular wrapper for google's blockly.
+This time with Angular v16 Support

 ## Setup